pingcap/tispark/docs/userguide.md

 val ti = new TiContext(spark)

 // ... map databases needed to use

 // Get the table that you want to load statistics information from val table = ti.meta.getTable("db_name", "tb_name").get

 // If you want to load statistics information for all the columns, use ti.statisticsManager.tableStatsFromStorage(table)

 // If you just want to use some of the columns' statistics information, use ti.statisticsManager.tableStatsFromStorage(table, "col1", "col2", "col3") // You could specify required columns by vararg

+// Collect other tables' statistic information...

-// Then you could query as usual, and TiSpark will use statistic information collect to optimized index selection
+// Then you could query as usual, TiSpark will use statistic information collect to optimized index selection
 ```

 ## FAQ